MSLNZ/pr-webpage-text/README.rst

    webpage-text

-When you start the web server you will see the value of the ``host`` and ``port`` that it is running on.
+When you start the web server you will see the value of the ``host`` and ``port`` that it is running on (i.e., ``http://host:port/``).
 You will need to know these values when you send text to the web server or when you visit a web page.

 Start the web server using the above configuration file (copy and paste to create the ``config.ini`` file).
 Open a web browser and enter the following URL